Makrana: Economy

 The town is served by railroads and other forms of transportation, serving as a key junction between Jaipur, Parbatsar and Jodhpur.

 Makrana is a large town in formerly entire Nagaur district, with a deposit of 56 million tonnes of marble and 40,000 labourers working in 900 mines in the several ranges of the Aravallis.
 Makrana is the main centres of marble in Rajasthan.
 Calcitic in nature, Makrana marble is regarded as the oldest, and finest in quality.

 The present rate of marble production from Makrana is 19.20 million tonnes per year with an annual revenue of rupees (INR) 20036 crore.
 Per capita income is INR 50,000, which is much higher than national average of INR 46,000.
 It is the richest municipality in Rajasthan.

 Makrana is source of employment to more than 100,000 people from about 200 surrounding villages.
 The Victoria Memorial of Kolkata, the Taj Mahal in Agra, the Raudat Tahera in Mumbai and the Jain Temple of Dilwara in southern Rajasthan are built from Makrana marble.
 Some other monuments where Makrana marble has been used are the Haji Ali Dargah of Mumbai, the Jain Temple of Mysore, and the Ambedkar Park of Lucknow, Ram Mandir in Ayodhya.

-A man name Prince Solanki create a world wide respect of Makrana, He is the My Gov campus Ambassador and an active international volunteer, He belongs to the Solanki family of makrana.
-He promoted the culture of rajasthan, india, south korea and japan.